denise-msft/PowerAppsScripts/README.md

 # PowerApps and Flow PowerShell Scripts
 Use PowerShell to automate ALM, Governance, and Administration activities on the Power Platform

+### Notice
+These scripts are experimental and not officialy supported by Microsoft.
+They are intended to fill certain gaps with the authoring experience of PowerApps and Flow administration.

 ## PowerShell Gallery modules
 See the documentation page [here](https://docs.microsoft.com/en-us/power-platform/admin/powerapps-powershell) for information on installation and requirements.